fulquit/fulquit.github.io/index.md

 If you wanna add something to the list of useful stuff, or the microsoft.md, add an issue or a pull.: [link](https://github.com/fulquit/fulquit.github.io)

-a big thanks to https://github.com/wget-MarSOl for helpin me with this project!
+People who've helped with this project: wget-MarSOl